 - Gatsby, not sure whether to file this here or under "Dead as a Doornail".
 Frontpage says that it's dead, but it's unclear whether hosted content is still available.
 Awaiting response as to what happened to the data.

 - Nintendo shut down Full Screen Mario.
-It's GitHub repository should be archived before they goes down.
+It's GitHub repository should be archived in case it goes down.

-- WordChamp was supposed to have shut down on June 30, 2013, but appears to be up and running.
+- WordChamp was supposed to have shut down on June 30, 2013, later changed September 15, 2013, but is still up and running.

 - TuneWiki (not a wiki)